PhD Student Handbook

 Final Oral Exam (Dissertation Defense)

 The final oral examination is open to any person wishing to attend.
 Members of the examination committee must be given sufficient time to question the candidate about the dissertation.
 The final defense is a public examination, however, and the committee chair is responsible for the conduct of an open and impartial examination, including reasonable participation by observers.
-At the conclusion of the examination, it is customary for the chair to request that everyone except the examining committee leave the room, so that the members may reach a decision.
+At the end of the examination, it is customary for the chair to request that everyone except the examining committee leave the room, so that the members may reach a decision.
 This procedure should not be invoked at any other time during the examination and should not preclude any questions from either committee members or outside observers.
 To pass, the student must receive the unanimous approval of the dissertation examining committee approved by the Graduate School.

 Following the oral exam and approval of the dissertation, the Decker director of graduate programs/PhD director submits to the Graduate School the signed Graduate School Recommendation for Admission to Candidacy form, indicating that the student has now fulfilled all academic requirements for the doctoral degree and has successfully defended the dissertation.
 Members of the dissertation examining committee sign the Recommendation for Award of Doctoral Degree form.